How-to Guides

 Step 5 — Test the hierarchy

-Make a test call tagged with a feature that has budgets at all levels:
+Make a test call tagged with a feature that has budgets at all levels, and confirm it succeeds:

 response = client.chat.completions.create(